anthony-ndegwa-dev/alx-system_engineering-devops/0x19-postmortem/README.md

      Be brief and straight to the point, between 400 to 600 words

-While postmortem format can vary, stick to this one so that you can get properly reviewed by your peers.
+While postmortem format can vary, stick to this one.

 Please, remember that these blogs must be written in English to further your technical ability in a variety of settings.